Anal sac inflammation in dogs

 How to prevent problems with the anal sacs

 If your animal has had recurrent problems with the anal sacs, it may be time to change the diet.
-Food rich in fibre sometimes helps to get the anal sacs in order.
-It may also be worth showering the area around the anus a few times if you suspect that there is a problem.
+Dog food rich in fibre sometimes helps to get the anal sacs in order.

 It is not advisable to empty the anal sacs if the animal is not showing symptoms, as this may contribute to the animal not emptying them in a normal way.
 Individual animals that cannot empty their anal sacs themselves, however, need continuous help with emptying.
 Let your vet assess this.

-If the animal has recurring problems with the anal sacs and no solutions recommended by the veterinarian have helped, the solution may be surgery to remove the anal sacs.
+If the animal has recurring problems with the anal sacs and no solutions recommended by the veterinarian have helped, then a last resort may be surgery to remove the anal sacs.
+Your vet can guide you if this option needs to be considered.

 About the Author